derkmed/stunting-on-programming/dynamic_programming/campus_bikes/README.md

     * ...
     * a2, b1, <b>c3, d4</b>
     * ...
-  * We should use memoization!
+  * Notice in the above there are redundant subproblems that we solve: we should use memoization!
   * We'll use a bitarray to indicate assigned bikes (need a hashable type for memoization!)
+* We should eventually find an assignment of combinations with the minimum total distance sum.

 ```python
 from typing import Set